 Daily poojan of the Adimata Savitri who brought back her husband from the death, was carried out in this Dham.
 Here the entry was restricted only to ladies from young girls, unmarried to widows and old ones; everyone was welcomed in this Dham.

 Shree Krishna Govind Hare Murari

-Everyone wishes to perform their duties towards their progenitors (purvaaj).
-Sadguru Aniruddha’s aim for this dham was to let every devotee avail the opportunity of offering Bilwa patra to Lord Shiva’s ‘Paramhansa Banalingam’, the one who gives peace after death.
+Everyone wishes to perform their duties towards their ancestors.
+Sadguru Aniruddha Bapu’s aim for this dham was to let every devotee avail the opportunity of offering Bilwa patra to Lord Shiva’s ‘Paramhansa Banalingam’, the one who gives peace to our Aatma after death.
 Mantras were chanted continuously to bring peace and grace to late forefathers of all the attending devotees.

 Agni, Deep, Aarti, Dhuni and Holy fire are the five elements of Yagna Purush.
-Five types of yagna were carried out based on the Yagna Aachar Sanhita.
-Shree Dattaguru, Shree Jaganath, Shree Ram, Shree Parabrahma and Shree Chaturvyuha mantra were chanted while offerings were put into the sacred fire.
-Sacrifices of any sort and wastage of food grains were strictly avoided as oblations while performing the yajna.
+Five types of yagna were carried out based on the Yagna Aachar Samhita.
+Mantras of Shree Dattaguru, Shree Jagannath, Shree Ram, Shree Parabrahma and Shree Chaturvyuha were chanted while offerings were put into the sacred fire.
+Sacrifices of any sort and wastage of food grains were strictly avoided as oblations while performing the yagna.

 The ninth dham named ‘Aniruddha Dham’ was erected by the devotees for their Sadguru Aniruddha Bapu, just out of sheer love towards him.
 Here his teachings and details of various devotional services carried by Shree Aniruddha Upasana Foundation under the holy guidance of Sadguru Aniruddha Bapu were given to all the devotees.